Star fows and multisingular hyperbolicity: The extended linear Poincar e flow

-The one-parameter families $\phi^t_\cT$ and $\psi^t_\cN$ define flows on $\cT M$ and $\cN$, respectively, are linear co-cycles over $\phi^t_\PP$.
+The one parameter families $\phi^t_\cT$ and $\psi^t_\cN$ define flows on $\cT M$ and $\cN$, respectively, are linear cocycles over $\phi^t_\PP$.
 We call $\phi^t_\cT$ the \emph{tautological flow}, and we call $\psi^t_\cN$ the \emph{extended linear Poncar\'e flow}.
 We can summarize by the following diagrams:

 \begin{multicols}{2}

 \end{multicols}

 \begin{rema} The extended linear Poincar\'e flow is really an extension of the linear Poincar\'e flow defined in the previous section; more precisely: